Skip to content

 Question 1

 Try to modify the priority of the thread used for serving ISRs.
-This can be done at thread creation time: if the thread is declared as an attibute of the BikeSystem class, this can be done in the BikeSystem constructor initializer list using _deferredISRThread(osPriorityNormal, OS_STACK_SIZE, nullptr, "deferredISRThread").
+This can be done at thread creation time`.

-Test with different priorites set to osPriorityBelowNormal, osPriorityNormal and osPriorityAboveNormal and observe the behavior of the response time in each case.
+Test with different priorites set to zpp_lib::PreemptableThreadPriority::PriorityBelowNormal, zpp_lib::PreemptableThreadPriority::PriorityNormaland zpp_lib::PreemptableThreadPriority::PriorityAboveNormal and observe the behavior of the response time in each case.
 Make sure that you understand what threads are running in your application and what the priority of each thread is.

 How can you explain the observed response times?
 If you observe a difference depending on the priority of the _deferredISRThread thread, explain why.
 If you cannot observe any difference, also give an explanation and explain a scenario where different priorities would produce different results.